-What could be more memorable than seeing the sun rise over the distinctive towers of Angkor Wat itself or watching the sunset cast a golden glow on one of the imposing stone faces of the Bayon?
+What could be more memorable than seeing the sun rise over the distinctive towers of Angkor Wat itself or watching the sunset cast a golden glow on one of the imposing stone faces of the Bayon on a luxury holiday in Cambodia?
 The simply breathtaking beauty of these ancient temples is sure to leave a lasting impression.

 The town of Siem Reap is nearest to the Angkor complex and in recent years, the town has seen an influx of stylish hotels and resorts, ensuring that discerning guests have a chic haven to which they can retire after a long day’s temple exploration.

 With Cambodia rapidly shaking off her brutal past, it is no longer only Siem Reap that draws travellers from across the globe.
 The relaxed riverside city of Phnom Penh is filled with fascinating history, both ancient and modern; with its Buddhist temples and laid-back café culture, Cambodia’s capital is a popular and atmospheric destination.

 Also emerging is Cambodia’s coastline.
 As of yet, it is far less developed than the beaches of neighbouring Thailand, Sihanoukville and Kep, which are both increasing in popularity for those who wish to get off the beaten track for beach relaxation.
 The North-East offers wild territory, shy hill tribes and eerie forests for the truly adventurous.